ucchyocean/BattlePoints/README.md

 BattlePoints
 ============

-The point system for 1 on 1 PVP Battle.
+The point system of 1 on 1 PVP Battle for CraftBukkit.